andersmurphy/clj-cookbook/README.md

 # clj-cookbook

-A collection of useful Clojure recipies (the sort of things you do once in the lifetime of a project and then forget how to do).
+A collection of useful Clojure recipes (the sort of things you do once in the lifetime of a project and then forget how to do).

 Meta level recipes will be documented here.